textiles-lab/smobj/README.md

 >a>b>c>
 ```
 Stitches a,b,c sit in the course below stitches d,e,f; but stitch b is dropped before e was knit.
+Unfortunately, the a^d and c^f connections imply that b's upper vertices correspond with e's lower vertices.

-Face types often require yarn-reflected versions, which is additional modeling burden; this could be made explicit in the format, at the price of additional loader complexity.
+Face types often require yarn-reflected versions, which is an additional modeling burden; this could be made explicit in the format, at the price of additional loader complexity.
 Knowledge of which faces are yarn-reflected versions is very useful when editing.

 Faces might be parameterized by (e.g.) loop size, but this also makes corner-to-corner connection over-constrained.

-Faces might also have different desired shapes depending on their neighbors, which also implies a fair bit of modeling (or simulation?) burden.
+Faces might also have different desired shapes depending on their neighbors, which implies a fair bit of modeling (or simulation?) burden.

 (Low priority) As a text format, smobj may be slower to load/save than it could be, and may lose precision.
 If there is a fast way to do better, it would be worth pursuing.